Securely store and maintain your research data

 Standby storage

-Standby storage suits data accessed less frequentlyTransitional IntermediateWe recommend Standby storage for infrequently accessed data that is still directly available for reference, retrieval, or analysis.
-It can act as an intermediary location, a space to organize and prepare research data for long-term retention.
+We recommend Standby storage for infrequently accessed data that remains directly accessible for reference, retrieval, or analysis.
+It can serve as an intermediary location, a space to organize and prepare research data for long-term storage and retention.
 Data stored in Standby does not need to be recalled or downloaded for access; it is available immediately.

-- Notifications – When a folder grows above the pre-established limit, automatic email notifications are sent to the responsible party (often the principal investigator) and the Lab Data Manager (if the principal investigator has designated one) so they can work with lab members to manage the lab's storage usage.
+• Notifications – When a folder exceeds the pre-established limit, automatic email notifications are sent to the principal investigator (typically) and the lab data manager (if designated by the principal investigator) so they can collaborate responsibly with lab members to manage the lab's storage usage.

 Learn more about how to access and transfer data across HMS filesystems.